opnfv/kvmfornfv/docs/scenarios/kvmfornfv.scenarios.description.rst

                       version:
                       created:

+``(iii). “stack-extentions” Module``
-``(iii).
-To include fuel plugins in the deployment configuration file, use the “stack-extentions” key:``
+ To include fuel plugins in the deployment configuration file, use the “stack-extentions” key:

 .. code:: bash